STUDIO OR IN-HOME PHOTOSHOOT

 What’s the best age for a newborn session?
 The answer to this question will vary according to the type of session you’re planning.
 The best age for newborn studio photography can be up to 3 weeks old, but some photographers put a limit of 10 days or 2 weeks.

 This is because, after day 10, baby wakes up more often, and becomes much more aware of his surroundings.
 Also, during the first 2 weeks, baby sleep is deeper and it’s easier to pose them without them being aware of that.
+The other thing some people might consider is that after the 2 first weeks some little ones develop baby acne, and they rather avoid it for the pictures.

 In-home photoshoots are completely different.
 Personally, I don’t like to pose babies and I don’t need them to be asleep during the session.
 I just go with the flow and capture the details of their first weeks at home.